Joey Ramone

-Jeffrey Ross Hyman (May 19, 1951 – April 15, 2001), known professionally as Joey Ramone, was an American singer, best known as the lead vocalist and a founding member of the punk rock band Ramones.
-His image, voice, and his tenure with the Ramones made him a countercultural icon.
+Jeffrey Ross Hyman (May 19, 1951 – April 15, 2001), known professionally as Joey Ramone, was an American singer, songwriter, and the lead vocalist and founding member of the punk rock band Ramones, with Johnny Ramone and Dee Dee Ramone.
+His image, voice, and tenure with the Ramones made him a countercultural icon.

+Born to a Jewish family in Queens, New York City, he was diagnosed with obsessive-compulsive disorder and suffered a psychotic episode at age 18.
+After playing in the glam punk band Sniper from 1972 to 1974, Joey cofounded the Ramones in 1974.
+Initially the band's drummer, Joey switched to lead vocals shortly after the group's formation.
+Appearing on all the band's releases, he, along with guitarist Johnny Ramone, are the only two original members who stayed in the band until it disbanded in 1996.

+Following the Ramones' breakup, he embarked on a solo career before dying of lymphoma in 2001.
+His debut solo album Don't Worry About Me was released the following year.

 Early life

 Jeffrey Ross Hyman was born on May 19, 1951, in Queens, New York City, to a Jewish family.
 His parents were Charlotte (née Mandell) and Noel Hyman.
-He was born with a parasitic twin growing out of his back, which was incompletely formed and surgically removed.
+It has been claimed he was born with a parasitic twin growing out of his back, which was incompletely formed and surgically removed.
+He had a younger brother Mikey Leigh, who is also singer-songwriter.
 The family resided in Forest Hills, Queens, where Hyman and his future Ramones bandmates attended Forest Hills High School.
-He grew up with his brother Mickey Leigh.
-Though generally a happy person, Hyman was something of an outcast, diagnosed at 18 with obsessive–compulsive disorder and schizophrenia.
-His mother, Charlotte Lesher, divorced her first husband, Noel Hyman.
-She married a second time but was widowed when her second husband died in a car accident while she was on vacation.
+Though generally a happy person, Hyman described himself as a misfit and loner as a child.
+He was diagnosed at 18 with obsessive–compulsive disorder.
+His striking physique has been attributed to Marfan syndrome and his health was often frail.
+His mother, Charlotte Lesher, owned an art gallery in Queens.
+After divorcing her first husband, Noel Hyman, she married again but was widowed when her second husband died in a car accident while she was on vacation.

-Hyman was a fan of the Beatles, the Who, David Bowie, and the Stooges among other bands, particularly oldies and the Phil Spector-produced girl groups.
-His idol was Keith Moon of the Who.
-Hyman took up the drums at 13, and played them throughout his teen years before picking up an acoustic guitar at age 17.
+Hyman began playing the drums when he was 13 years old.
+He was a fan of the Beatles, the Who, David Bowie, and the Stooges among other bands, particularly oldies and the Phil Spector-produced girl groups.
+The Who in particular inspired him when he saw them perform at the age of 16.

 Career

 Sniper

 In 1972 Hyman joined the glam punk band Sniper.
-Sniper played at the Mercer Arts Center, Max's Kansas City and the Coventry, alongside the New York Dolls, Suicide, and Queen Elizabeth III.
+Sniper played at the Mercer Arts Center, Max's Kansas City and the Coventry, alongside New York Dolls, Suicide, and Queen Elizabeth III.
 Hyman played with Sniper under the name Jeff Starship.

 Hyman continued playing with Sniper until early 1974, when he was replaced by Alan Turner.